-Upon successful completion of the Program, students will demonstrate the following:
+Upon successful completion of the Program, students will be able to demonstrate:

-- Demonstrate ability to analyze data and design experiments using standard statistical procedures. - Demonstrate ability to write technical scientific reports and articles. - Demonstrate knowledge of basic biological and ecological principles. - Demonstrate knowledge of basic geosciences and engineering principles. - Demonstrate knowledge of management and management and environmental resources. - Demonstrate knowledge of environmental impact assessment. - Demonstrate knowledge of current topics and research activities related to environmental science in the literature and in Guam - Demonstrate ability to conceive, conduct and report original research.
+- ability to analyze data and design experiments using standard statistical procedures. - ability to write technical scientific reports and articles. - knowledge of basic biological and ecological principles. - knowledge of basic geosciences and engineering principles. - knowledge of management and management and environmental resources. - knowledge of environmental impact assessment. - knowledge of current topics and research activities related to environmental science in the literature and in Guam. - ability to conceive, conduct and report original research.